Passengers should get compensation for airline IT failures.

 Passengers affected by these airline information technology failures should contact www.airhelp.com to check on international compensation that they may be due from the airlines (especially international carriers) for their failures.
 This compensation can range from about $660 to more than $7,000.
 It is worth checking.

-Travelers United is already working with Congress to institute compensation for delays and cancellations caused by airline IT failures.
-These can be added to the small number of instances where airline passengers can claim compensation from airlines.
+Travelers United working with Congress has gotten a bill passed to require airlines to inform passengers what they will do in case of IT failures.
+Airlines must institute compensation for delays and cancellations caused by airline IT failures.
+These now can be added to the small number of instances where airline passengers can claim compensation from airlines.

 Currently, passengers are only due compensation for three areas: